Bhavesh979/password-analyzer/README.md

 🚀 **Project built for the Google Tools Hackathon**

-Password Strength Analyzer is a cybersecurity web application that analyzes password security and helps users create stronger passwords.
+Password Strength Analyzer is a **cybersecurity web application** that analyzes password security and helps users create stronger passwords.

 The system checks common password security rules and classifies passwords as **Weak, Moderate, or Strong**.

-The tool also generates secure passwords and stores password analysis data using **Firebase Firestore** for security analytics.
+The application also generates strong passwords and stores password analysis data using **Firebase Firestore**, enabling **cloud-based password security analytics**.

 ---